This page features some pictures of WRKL radio's old north tower, which collapsed after 54 years in and on the air, on February 13, 2017

 The picture below is from Facebook, taken the day of the collapse, 2/13/17.

-That's the other original WRKL tower at right, which is now 55 years old.
+That's the other original WRKL tower at right, which was at the time 55 years old (and is probably also going to fall over in the near future).

 photo credit: John Lafalgio/Facebook